PSi86/RaceLink_Host/README.md

 - `racelink/state/` for repositories and persistence helpers

 ### Service layer
-The business logic is grouped under `racelink/services/`.
-According to the current repository README, this includes services for:
+The business logic is grouped under `racelink/services/`, this includes services for:

 - gateway orchestration
 - discovery